Wither362/Square-Breakit/README.md

 # Square-Breakit

-A game made with Haxeflixel, used with my friends and I, to play when we were school.
+A currently in process game, using Haxeflixel, used with my friends and I, to play when we were school.

 Credits
 - [Wither362 (me!)](https://github.com/Wither362) - Coder